The University of London International Programmes

-The University of London International Programmes has offered, since 1858, a variety of University of London degrees worldwide to students who can't attend university in person.
-Former students and alumni include Asa Briggs, Wole Soyinka and Derek Walcott.
+Since 1858, the University of London International Programmes has offered a variety of University of London degrees worldwide to students who cannot attend university in person.
+Former students and alumni include Asa Briggs, Nelson Mandela, Wole Soyinka and Derek Walcott.

-More than 100 programmes are currently available, and there are over 54,000 students in 180 countries.
+More than 100 programmes are currently available, and there are over 50,000 students worldwide.
 All degrees and diplomas offered through the University of London International Programmes are awarded by the University of London.

 Goldsmiths academics develop each course syllabus, write subject guides and prepare and mark examinations.
 Students may sit their examinations in London, or in examination centres across the world.

-You can seek support from teaching institutions, some of which are recognised by the University of London International Programmes' Teaching Institutions Recognition Framework.
+You may seek support from teaching institutions, some of which are recognised by the University of London International Programmes' Teaching Institutions Recognition Framework.

 Staff at the University of London International Programmes deal with all student administration, including enquiries, applications, registration and despatch of study materials.

 The Computing programmes are managed by the Programmes Director, Maggie Cooper, and the Deputy Programmes Director, Michael Frantzis, with the assistance of the International Programmes Officer, Kärt Luik.